Free Egyptians Party: After 2013 protests

 The Free Egyptians Party supported the ouster of President Mohamed Morsi, which followed anti-government protests against him.
 The party regarded the protests leading up to Morsi's removal as a revolution and did not regard his overthrow as a coup.

 In December 2013, the older liberal Democratic Front Party merged into the Free Egyptians Party.
 In the same month, it was reported that the Free Egyptians Party had become part of the National Front Coalition, but in February 2014 the party clarified that it would not make sense to join an electoral alliance before the electoral law was even passed.

 The Free Egyptians supported the 2014 Egyptian constitution that was up for vote during the January 2014 constitutional referendum, which it passed with 98.1% (while the turnout was 38.6%).
 In April 2014, the Free Egyptians Party was admitted as a full member to the Liberal International, as it had previously already been an observer member and member of the regional Arab Alliance for Freedom and Democracy.
 The party declared its support for candidate Abdel Fattah el-Sisi in the May 2014 presidential election.

+The party won 65 seats in the 2015 Egyptian parliamentary election.

+Internal crisis

+Party founder Naguib Sawiris had cut off funding towards the party for 6–7 months in protest of its policies.

+In late 2016, the party underwent a major internal crisis that led to the division of the party into two opposing factions; one led by party leader Essam Khalil, and the other led by Sawiris.
+Party members voted to dismiss the trustees of the party, including Sawiris, at a "general assembly" meeting in December.

+Sawiris was ejected from the party the following February and filed a lawsuit against Khalil for violation of the party's internal bylaws.

+It ran 14 candidates in the 2020 Egyptian parliamentary election for individual seats.
+However, the party lost all of its seats in the election.